cwr98/WIP_project/README.md

-﻿# DLR Aerial Crowd â€“ Event Detection
+﻿# DLR Aerial Crowd Event Detection

 This repo contains a geospatial ML pipeline using the **DLR Aerial Crowd Dataset**.